-Natungram is the hub of the wooden doll making artists also known as 'Sutradhars' (narrator or story teller).
-Carved out of a single piece of wood, these dolls from ancient folklores and mythology, are characterised by their vibrant colour and ethnic style.
-The owl, considered auspicious as the escort of Goddess of prosperity, Lakshmi, is the brand product of Natungram.
-Artists also make figures of Radha-Krishna carved out of a single block of wood, Durga, Gour Nitai and Raja Rani.
+Natungram is the hub of wooden doll makers also known as 'Sutradhars' (narrator or storyteller).
+Carved out of a single piece of wood, these dolls from ancient folklore and mythology are characterised by their vibrant colours and distinctive ethnic style.
+The owl, considered auspicious as the escort of the goddess of prosperity, Lakshmi, made in Natungram, enjoys an iconic status among Bengal's handicrafts.

-One can enjoy stay at the Community Resource Centre with well furnished lodging facilities with basic amenities that are available for the guests.
+One can enjoy stay at the Folk Art Centre with well furnished lodging facilities and all basic amenities for guests.
 There are hotels in Katwa town too.

 Cut from a single piece of wood and characterised by their trademark ethnic designs and vibrant colours, the dolls of Natungram are the personification of the rural art of Bengal.
 There are about 60 families pursuing this traditional art form, where the men do the carving and chiseling while the women do the painting.
 While the village is known for its unique Owls, their Radha-Krishna and King-Queen dolls are also highly sought after.

-Every year the artists of Natungram celebrate their tradition through a village fair in the middle of January.
-The fair named Wooden Doll Festival will be held this year on January 20 - 22, 2017.
-One can enjoy the colourful folk festival at the time of village fair and also visit the place throughout the year to explore process of carving the wooden dolls.
+Every year the artists of Natungram celebrate their tradition through a village fair.
+One can enjoy the colourful folk festival at the time of village fair.
+Tourists may also visit the place throughout the year to explore process of carving the wooden dolls.